openthread/ot-docs/site/en/guides/border-router/ot-commissioner-android.md

 Thread 1.1 external commissioning is supported by the [Thread 1.1 Commissioning App](https://play.google.com/store/apps/details?id=org.threadgroup.commissioner&hl=en), available for download at the Google
 Play Store for Android devices.

+**Note:** The Thread 1.1 Commissioning App is only available for Android.

 ### Connect to the Border Router